-- Complete compilation of a risk plan report.
+- Compile a safety management system (DSMS) document that complies with the Dams Safety Regulation 2019, Part 5.
+The DSMS document is an over arching document separate to the operations manual and emergency plan. - Complete a compilation of a risk plan report.
 Risk assessments have been performed, however these need to be reviewed and then documented in a report (it is understood the plan needs to be completed by the end of 2025).
-This report will likely be compiled when design work for further raising of TD1 is performed. - Compile a brief safety management system document that links the site/company safety management system with the TD1 operations manual.
+This report will likely be compiled when design work for further raising of TD1 is performed.